Donald Trump 2020 presidential campaign: Funding pace

 At the end of the first quarter of 2017, the campaign's three committees ("Donald J. Trump for President", "Trump Victory", and "Trump Make America Great Again Committee") reported raising a combined $13.2 million, the majority of which had come from small donors.

 Trump's campaign and the Republican National Committee ultimately raised a combined $55 million in the first quarter.
 According to the National Reviews Kelly Jane Torrance, Barack Obama and the Democratic National Committee had raised roughly $16 million in the same period of Obama's first term.

-On March 17, 2017, the campaign saw what was its highest single-day contribution total, with the campaign and its joint-fundraising-committee raising a combined total of $314,000.
+On March 17, 2017, the campaign saw what its highest single-day contribution total was, with the campaign and its joint-fundraising-committee raising a combined total of $314,000.
 By the end of May the RNC had raised more than $62 million in 2017.
 The RNC had already received more online donations than they had in the entire year of 2016.

 On April 14, 2019, the campaign announced that it had raised $30 million in the first quarter of 2019, far outpacing the campaigns of his individual Democratic opponents in the same period.
 Average donations were $34.26, and nearly 99 percent of donations to the campaign were $200 or less.
 In addition, the Republican National Committee brought in $45.8 million in first-quarter 2019.